ecavallo/equivariant-cartesian/README.md

 The axioms required of the ambient category can be found in `postulate` blocks in the `prelude`, `shape`, `cofprop`, and `strictness-axioms` files.
 (The changes, relative to the "standard" cartesian cubical set model, are all in `shape` and `cofprop`).
 We assume a type `Shape` of composition shapes, with decoding `⟨_⟩ : Shape → Set`, and a type of shape morphisms.
 A fibration provides composites from `r : ⟨ S ⟩` to `s : ⟨ S ⟩` for every shape `S` in a way stable under shape morphisms (i.e., equivariantly).
 The standard cartesian cubical set model is recovered by taking `Shape` to have a single object which decodes to the interval and only identity morphisms.

 We do not handle the construction of a fibrant universe of fibrations, which would require the use of *crisp type theory* as described by Licata et al. [4].
 We do show in `large-composition` that open boxes of fibrations have composites, using the usual construction from `Glue` types; this would be used to prove the fibrancy of such a universe.
-(This part is incomplete, as we have not shown the stability of the type composites under reindexing.)
+(This part is incomplete, as we have not shown the stability of the type composites under reindexing, but this should not be significantly different from the non-equivariant case.)

-Note: Some files, particularly `glueing.core`, take time to check (up to a minute on my machine).
-This is mostly spent checking that the fibration structures for the type formers are stable under reindexing, which is generally true up to definitional equality but time-consuming for Agda to check.
+Note: Some files, particularly `glueing.core` and `large-composition`, take a long time to check.

 [1] Carlo Angiuli, Guillaume Brunerie, Thierry Coquand, Kuen-Bang Hou (Favonia), Robert Harper, and Daniel R. Licata.
 Syntax and Models of Cartesian Cubical Type Theory.
 2019. https://github.com/dlicata335/cart-cube